Asics Gel-NYC

 Asics Gel-NYC is a shoe released by Asics.
 The shoe was created in the style of 2000s era running shoes and their mesh upper design.

 Overview

-The origin of the shoe was inspired by the popular trend of the early 2020s with 2000s era running shoes becoming popular among consumers.
-Asics had already brought back retros of their old shoes from that era and had plans to release more in the future.
-Despite this, the company wanted to do something different and planned to release a completely new model that took inspiration from the mesh running shoes of that era.
+The shoe was inspired by the popular trend of the early 2020s with 2000s era running shoes becoming popular among consumers.
+Asics already brought back retros of their old shoes from that era and had plans to release more.
+Despite this, the company wanted to do something different and planned to release a completely new model that took inspiration from the mesh running shoes of the 2000s.

 A Glacier Grey/Gravel pair of Asics Gel-NYC.